YetAnotherNerd/whatlastgenre/README.md

 However, if you don't want to use v2.4 tags you can use the `id3v23sep` config option explained below.

-##### Releasetype tagging and interactitvity
+##### Release info tagging and interactitvity
-While tagging releasetypes user input might be required in ambigious cases.
+    releasetype, year, label, catalog, edition, media Although several steps are taken to reduce needed interactivity, like filtering by snatched flag (make sure to enable 'Snatched torrents indicator' in your whatcd profile settings) or by year (if given), user input might be required while tagging releaseinfo in ambigious cases.
 `-r` implies interactivity, `n` disables interactivity.
-However several steps are taken to reduce needed interactivity, like filtering by snatched flag (make sure to enable 'Snatched torrents indicator' in your whatcd profile settings) or by year (if given).
+Be aware that `-r` saves the original release year into the `date` metadata field.

 ## Installation